acasi-ctf/docs/src/developing_mac.md

 [sudo] password for lgorence:
 ```

-The UI should now be accessible from your Windows machine by navigating to https://ctf/.
+The UI should now be accessible from macOS by navigating to https://ctf/.
 As this is
 running locally (nor is it a valid TLD), you will not have a valid SSL certificate, and your browser
 will likely require you to accept the security risk.
-Brave may have issues with this, not allowing
+Brave and Safari may have issues with this, not
-you to bypass the risk.
+allowing you to bypass the risk or certain features not working correctly.